NotAShelf/install-docr-action/README.md

 > root of your repository to install the version specified in
 > [`package.json`](./package.json).
 Otherwise, 20.x or later should work!

-All contributions are welcome.
 Nix users may use the provided `flake.nix` for automatically setting up a convenient dev env.

 ### Testing